Book Your Appointment Now

 Talk to a Canadian Physician About the Right GLP-1 for You

-TelePlus Care offers virtual GLP-1 consultations with physicians registered with the College of Physicians and Surgeons of Alberta.
-We assess your goals, review your blood work and medical history, discuss insurance coverage with your DIN, and prescribe the medication that fits your situation — Ozempic, Wegovy, or Mounjaro.
+TelePlus Care offers virtual GLP-1 consultations with licensed doctors.
+We assess your goals, review your blood work and medical history, discuss medication details that may help your pharmacy, and prescribe the medication that fits your situation — Ozempic, Wegovy, or Mounjaro.
 Same-day appointments are available, prescriptions can be filled at your chosen pharmacy, and follow-up visits are scheduled to monitor response and adjust dose.

 Your Fast and Convenient Healthcare Solution